sophieswifty/VibeCheck/vibecheck-app/README.md

 ### Backend Use
 - Display the three most recently 'vibified' playlists on our home page with playlist album cover
-- Display the spotify username that created these playlists
+- Display the spotify username and profile name that created these playlists
-- "Click" on playlist will redirect user to spotify.com where they can listen to playlist
+- "Click" on playlist will redirect user to playlist on spotify.com where they can listen to playlist